 Our values are grouped into four important components: Respect, Integrity, Stewardship and Excellence, otherwise known as "RISE".
-Together, these value categories are central to assuring that customer experience, employee engagement and our corporate responsibilities support both our Vision and our Mission.
+Together, these value categories are key to our corporate responsibilities to our employees, our customers and communities, the environment, and society as a whole.